insdet/instance-detection/README.md

 All profile images in InsDet-Objects are preprocessed by using `minify`, `resizemask`, `getbbox`, `centercrop`, and `invertmask` packed in `gendata/data_utils.py`.
 Examples for single or loop operation are included in `gendata`. -->

 ### Demo
-The Jupyter notebooks files demonstrate our ono-learned method using SAM and DINOv2.
+The Jupyter notebooks files demonstrate our nono-learned method using SAM and DINOv2.
 We choose light pretrained models of SAM (vit_l) and DINOv2 (dinov2_vits14) for efficiency.
 <!-- |  Pretrained Model  | # of params |  AP  | AP50 | AP75 |
 | :---               | :---:       | :---:| :---:| :---:|
 | ViT-S/14 distilled | 21M         |41.61 |49.10 |45.95 |